 The village has paved lanes, natural terraces that view the sea and the countryside, pleasant square, ancient craftsman shop and typical small restaurants.

-Many historical evidences are worth of note such as the Praetorian Palace – now seat of the Municipality – S. Lorenzo and SS.
+ny historical evidences are worth of note such as the Praetorian Palace – now seat of the Municipality – S. Lorenzo and SS.
 Crucifix Churches (the latter because its woody crucifix of the XV century in the church).

 At the beginning this village was named Castagneto Marittimo.
 Then, in the early XX c., it turned its name into Castagneto Carducci in honour of the great poet Giosuè Carducci that spents there many years of his life.
 Giosuè Carducci’s house is now a museum full of evidences.

-Between 1838 and 1848 Giosuè Carducci lived in Bolgheri, chanted it in its lines and this village became known all over the world.
+Between 1838 and 1848 Giosuè Carducci lived in Bolgheri, his verses helped Bolgheri and its surroundings to became known all over the world.Bolgheri

 Donoratico lies halfway between Castagneto and Marina di Castagneto, and takes its name from the medieval castle situated near the town.
-The castle ruins and tower are open to visitors.

 A lively town rich in craft and commercial businesses, Donoratico is also a centre for the construction of racing and leisure craft.